-Formally established in 1960, UNSW Medicine started with five foundation chairs – anatomy, medicine, pathology, physiology and surgery and Prince Henry Hospital as the University’s first teaching hospital. (pictured: Wallace Wurth builing circa 1966)
+1960 UNSW Medicine is established formally, with five foundation chairs – anatomy, medicine, pathology, physiology and surgery.
+Prince Henry Hospital is named as the University’s first teaching hospital. (pictured: Wallace Wurth builing circa 1966)

-In the early 1990s the South Western Sydney Clinical School was established.
-While located at Liverpool Hospital, it also included Fairfield, and Bankstown-Lidcombe Hospitals.
+1989 The South Western Sydney Clinical School was established, incorporating Liverpool, Fairfield, and Bankstown-Lidcombe Hospitals.

 2015 - Present